nateKlaux/website/content/experience.md

 ###### **Covenant Theological Seminary** (M.A.)
 *Philosophical and Theological Studies, 2019*

-  + Carried out self-directed research on complex subjects; came up with a research subject and planned its structure
+  + Carried out self-directed research; conceived of, gathered data, and planned the structure of a complex research subject

 ###### **Biola University** (B.A.)